kaliRegenold/SeniorDesign/DesignDoc/source/deploy.rst

 The system can be launched in parts by navigating to the launch directories pertaining to each node in the ROS flow diagram, and running `ros launch` from there.
-Rviz can be used to view the cameras' status, the AR tag bundle location, and the robot's current position.
+Rviz can be used to view the camera's status, the AR tag bundle location, and the robot's current position.